technologiestiftung/odis-cardgame/README.md

 Each card represents one of the 58 admin areas, and open datasets allow for comparisons across different categories.
 For example, the **'airquality'** category lets players explore where they can breathe fresh air in Berlin, the comparison in the **'number of fast food stalls** lets you know where the most döner and currywurst options are likely found, and the category **'female street names'** highlights the presence and recognition of significant women in Berlin, or the lack thereof.

 The card game is fully based on **Open Data**.
 This repository contains all the python scripts for processing the data so that we could use them for the game.
-Go to cardgame > scripts to learn about the data processing for the **6 categories**, as well as information on the population and admin areas featured on each card:
+Go to [scripts](cardgame/scripts)to learn about the data processing for the **6 categories**, as well as information on the population and admin areas featured on each card:
  - admin areas
  - Population
  - female street names